-1. The graduate has reliably demonstrated the ability to: identify, analyze, develop, implement, verify and document the requirements for a computing environment.
+1. The graduate has reliably demonstrated the ability to: identify, analyze, design, develop, implement, verify and document the requirements for a computing environment.

 - a.
-Recognize the advantages and disadvantages of selecting various network structures and protocols in the design of a solution. - b.
+Recognize the advantages and disadvantages of various network structures and protocols in the design of a solution. - b.
 Apply knowledge of a variety of analysis, design, and development concepts and methodologies. - c.
 Analyze, design, develop, and maintain effective user interfaces. - d.
 Prepare, present, and maintain current, clear, and accurate documentation. - e.
-Apply industry standard tools to support documentation of hardware/software design. - f.
-Apply a basic understanding of requirements determination and requirements gathering techniques to computing tasks.
+Apply industry standard tools to produce documentation of hardware/software design. - f.
+Apply an understanding of requirements determination and requirements gathering techniques to computing tasks.

-2. The graduate has reliably demonstrated the ability to: contribute to the diagnostics, troubleshooting, documenting and monitoring of technical problems using appropriate methodologies and tools.
+2. The graduate has reliably demonstrated the ability to: diagnose, troubleshoot, document and monitor technical problems using appropriate methodologies and tools.

 - a.
-Contribute to the formulation of troubleshooting procedures taking into account the problem and the environment. - b.
+Formulate troubleshooting procedures taking into account the problem and the environment. - b.
 Document procedures and policies for keeping security systems up-to-date. - c.
-Assist in monitoring, reviewing, and assessing the effectiveness of the troubleshooting procedure. - d.
+Monitor, review, and assess the effectiveness of the troubleshooting procedure. - d.
 Document the troubleshooting procedure clearly. - e.
-Follow troubleshooting procedures and explain them clearly to others. - f.
+Establish and follow troubleshooting procedures and explain them clearly to others. - f.
 Assess the impacts of the environment (e.g. hardware, software, operating system) on the installation and customization of computing systems. - g.
-Document clearly the design conditions for the implementation and configuration of a solution.
+Document clearly the design conditions for the implementation and configuration of a solution. - h.
+Analyze and apply the various communication protocols and connectivity options in a solution/system.

-3. The graduate has reliably demonstrated the ability to: implement and maintain secure computing environments.
+3. The graduate has reliably demonstrated the ability to: analyze, design, implement and maintain secure computing environments.

 - a.
-Describe the relationship between business continuity management and ICT disaster recovery. - b.
-Define key elements of a business impact analysis and a risk assessment. - c.
-Implement backup and recovery solutions for business and organizational needs. - d.
-Apply incident identification, evaluation and management to security and recoverability strategies for components of applied computing environments, e.g. networks, data, and applications. - e.
-Assist in the documentation of recovery plans, and test concepts. - f.
-Assist in the development and maintenance of appropriate security solutions for the protection of computing systems. - g.
-Assist in conducting recovery tests, maintenance and update plans. - h.
-Assist in the design, development, and testing of computing systems with respect to security against intrusion and the protection of data. - i.
+Discuss basic elements and relationships between business continuity management and ICT disaster recovery. - b.
+Analyze and evaluate the results of risk assessment and business impact analysis to recoverability design and recovery prioritization to define the order of recovery based upon defined business recovery needs. - c.
+Evaluate backup and recovery solutions in relation to business and organizational needs. - d.
+Apply knowledge of incident identification, evaluation and management to increase security and recoverability of applied computing environments e.g. networks, data, and applications. - e.
+Document recovery plans and test concepts. - f.
+Develop and maintain appropriate security solutions for the protection of computing systems - g.
+Conduct recovery tests, maintain and update plans. - h.
+Design, develop, and test computing systems with respect to security against intrusion and the protection of data. - i.
 Incorporate industry-standard security into the development of program code. - j.
-Assist in the identification and assessment of vulnerabilities in deployed IT systems.
+Conduct identification and assessment of vulnerabilities in deployed IT systems.

-4. The graduate has reliably demonstrated the ability to: implement robust computing system solutions through validation testing that aligns with industry best practices.
+4. The graduate has reliably demonstrated the ability to: analyze, develop and maintain robust computing system solutions through validation testing and industry best practices.

 - a.
-Minimize risk to clients when deploying computing system solutions by contributing to risk analysis. - b.
+Minimize risks to clients when deploying computing system solutions, by contributing to risk analysis. - b.
 Apply knowledge of a variety of techniques to test and debug computing solutions. - c.
-Assist in the selection of appropriate testing methodologies based on specifications, and document results of tests. - d.
-Assist in the development and organizing of unit and integration testing. - e.
-Prepare and complete systems tests, including user acceptance tests. - f.
-Assist in the identification of security risks and mitigations.
+Select appropriate testing methodologies based on specifications, and document results of tests. - d.
+Develop and organize unit and integration testing. - e.
+Prepare, complete and supervise systems tests, including user acceptance tests. - f.
+Evaluate various security risks and mitigations to assure the protection of the client computing solution - g.
+Apply test driven development techniques in the development of computing systems.